autekroy/The-Other-Fish-in-the-Sea/README.md

 1. Transformation: rotate, scale and translate.
 2. Lighting and Shading
 3. Texture
-4. Blending
+4. Blending: for underwater bubbles and mushroom effect.

 #### Completed Advanced topic:
-1. Bump Mapping for beach and rock
+1. Bump Mapping for beach and underwater rocks.
 2. Picking: use mouse to click food as life points
 3. Collision detection: detect collisio between character and other objects.

 ----------------------------------------------------
 #### Reference:
-* monster resources is from [Monster Cube](https://www.behance.net/gallery/4531779/Monster-Cube)
+* monster images are from [Monster Cube](https://www.behance.net/gallery/4531779/Monster-Cube)
 * Common folder is from [text book and author's website](http://www.cs.unm.edu/~angel/WebGL/7E/)
+* sounds effects are from [FindSound] (http://www.findsounds.com/typesChinese.html)